Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems

 \section{Experimental verification}

-Figure~\ref{02GIScheme} shows the experimental setup for the GI with a phase-only spatial light modulator (SLM, an element pixel size of $12.3\times 12.3$ $\mu \text{m}^2$ and a total pixels $1280\times 1027$, GCI-770401, Daheng Optics, China).
-A single-mode 632.8 nm continuous-wave laser beam is expanded, collimated and reshaped through a beam expander (BE).
+Figure~\ref{02GIScheme} shows the experimental setup for the holographic projection GI with a phase-only spatial light modulator (SLM, an element pixel size of $12.3\times 12.3$ $\mu \text{m}^2$ and a total pixels $1280\times 1027$, GCI-770401, Daheng Optics, China).
+A single-mode 632.8 nm continuous-wave laser beam is expanded, collimated, and reshaped through a beam expander (BE).
 Then, the beam is reflected by a 50:50 non-polarized beam splitter (BS) and transmitted normally upon the effect window of SLM.
 The reflected phase-encoded laser beam successively transmits through the BS and arrives the detected object after being free diffracted over a distance $z_0=$ 54.6 cm between the SLM and the object.
-Here, a $2f-2f$ imaging system, created by the detected object, a lens and CCD camera, realizes the data measurement of those RSs and TSs described in the theoretical model, where $f=5.1$ cm is the focal length of the lens.
-We put a 0-1 amplitude transmitting letter "N" with a slit width of 200 $\mu$m served as an detected object, placing at the central of the object plane of the $2f-2f$ imaging system.
-As we can see, the TS can be acquired by summing the intensity values of those CCD pixels in the white dashed rectangle with the object in place, i.e., the total intensity transmitted through the object.
-In addition, the RS on the object plane is achieved by CCD camera as the object is moved away.
-What's more, the effective diffraction size of phase window in SLM is controlled by a iris with a diameter $D=4$ mm, which is placed as close as possible to the SLM.
-Given the light field on the object plane is originated from far-field diffraction of phase-encoded laser beam in our work, a lens phase factor $\text{exp}\{-ik\vec{r}_{\text{SLM}}^2/(2z_0)\}$ was superposed with the input diffraction phase of SLM, where $k$ is the wave vector of light source and $\vec{r}_{\text{SLM}}$ is the spatial position of each pixel in SLM.
-For a simplified description, the superposition of lens phase factors will not describe in the text again.
+Here, a $2f-2f$ imaging system, created by the detected object, a lens, and CCD camera, performs the data measurement of those RS and TS described in the theoretical model, where $f=5.1$ cm is the focal length of the lens.
+We placed a 0-1 amplitude transmitting letter "N" with a slit width of 200 $\mu$m served as an detected object, placing it in the central of the object plane of the $2f-2f$ imaging system.
+As we can see, the TS can be acquired by summing the intensity values of those CCD pixels in the white dashed rectangle with the object in place, i.e. the total intensity transmitted through the object.
+In addition, the RS for experimental categories on the object plane is achieved by the CCD camera as the object is moved away.
+What's more, the effective diffraction size of the phase window in SLM is controlled by an iris with a diameter $D=4$ mm, which is placed as close as possible to the SLM.
+Given that the light field on the object plane originates from far-field diffraction of the phase-encoded laser beam in our work, a lens phase factor $\text{exp}\{-ik\vec{r}_{\text{SLM}}^2/(2z_0)\}$ was superposed with the input diffraction phase of SLM, where $k$ is the wave vector of light source and $\vec{r}_{\text{SLM}}$ is the spatial position of each pixel in SLM.
+For a simplified description, the superposition of lens phase factors will not be described in the text again.